Alessandro1097/GavPass/README.md

 # GavPass

-Is a software that allows you to store all your personal data (access credentials and personal notes) safely.
+GavPass is a software that allows you to store all your personal data (access credentials and personal notes) safely.